Proving you’re you when you can’t prove you’re you.

 - Take it all seriously.

 That last point might be the most important.
-I hear this scenario most often from folks — often kids — who haven’t yet learned how important all this is, and have just been setting up an account “for fun”.
-Eventually that “for fun” account becomes important to them, and then — poof — something happens and they lose access.
+I hear this scenario most often from folks — often kids — who haven’t yet learned how important all this is, and set up an account “just for fun”.
+Eventually that “for fun” account becomes important to them.
+Then when something happens, they lose access.

 Don’t let that be you.